ROCm/MIVisionX/README.md

 <p align="center"><img width="70%" src="docs/images/MIVisionX.png" /></p>

 MIVisionX Lite toolkit is a set of comprehensive computer vision, utilities, and applications bundled into a single toolkit.
-AMD MIVisionX delivers highly optimized open source implementation of the <a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™ 1.0.1</a>.
+AMD MIVisionX delivers highly optimized open-source implementation of the <a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™ 1.0.1</a>.
 The toolkit allows for rapid prototyping and deployment of optimized workloads on a wide range of computer hardware, including small embedded x86 CPUs, APUs, discrete GPUs, and heterogeneous servers.

 * [AMD OpenVX](#amd-openvx)
 * [AMD OpenVX Extensions](#amd-openvx-extensions)